arduino-cli

 Please note that the esp boards are not available by default.

-Adding more boards
+Adding more Boards

 The arduino-cli is not just a wrapper for a compiler and whatever you prefer for uploading … it also is a package manager.
 If you want more boards (or libraries) you can search for and install them.
-But if you want to write code for example, an esp or another non-arduino branded board those packages are in their own repositories.

 arduino-cli config add board_manager.additional_urls 'url://to/index.json'